LucasZamprogno/GitHub-Monitor/README.md

 The paper writeup at the end of the reasearch project can be found [here](./Results/448-Paper.pdf).

 Below are two figures showing different gaze patterns observed using the tool.
 These should be read as a left-to-right timeline, with blue dots/lines representing gaze events.
 Gaps are when the user is looking away from the screen or on another tab.
+The tight interleaving of the additions and deletions in the second image is an attempt to represent the split (side by side) view of the diff in a one dimensional fashion.

 ![Gaze 1](./Results/S1-wide.png)